gjacopo/bodylanguage/docs/handle/sas2store.md

         %nested_weird(&dumber);
 %mend;
 ~~~
-since nested macros are not "stored";
+since only "level-one" macros should be store-able while nested macros should not be modified;
 * the original macro:
 ~~~
 %macro _example_sas2store_testfile6a (dumb, dumber=) \store;